 India Is Dirty And It Makes Us Angry & Sad

-Throwing away trash on the ground has to be one of the worst habits Indian people have and I hate it!
+Throwing away trash on the ground has to be one of the worst habits a lot of Indian people have and I hate it!
 In some places, I bet you could fill a whole truck with waste from within a 100 yard radius.
 It’s just outrageous and sad.

 And it’s not just in the big cities.
 Everywhere we’ve been in India, there’s the same problem.
 Countless times we’ve seen all sorts of people throwing their waste wherever they like.
 Uneducated people, educated people, rich and poor, old and young.
 They don’t even think about it...

 Inside the trains there are no trash cans or any staff to pick up and/or collect waste.
 You can imagine the consequences....
 There is a constant parade of food and chai (tea) vendors and all the wrappings and paper cups get automatically thrown out onto the rails, some stay inside under and around the seats.
 To my surprise I’ve found myself only once having a stare-off with a cockroach that disappeared when the train started moving.